 - Counsel for EnerVest Operating LLC in a product liability suit against a steel casing manufacturer and other entities in the distribution sales chain regarding breach of warranties after casing fractured and failed in a gas well.
-Suit resulted in successful confidential settlement days before trial.
+Suit resulted in successful confidential settlement during mediation days before trial.

 - Counsel for Defendant private equity fund in Maryland federal court involving claims for breach of contract and fraud brought by an international investment banking firm seeking a multi-million dollar fee related to a $65 million oil and gas exploration investment.
 After David filed a motion to dismiss and won an order denying the plaintiff jurisdictional discovery, the plaintiff non-suited its claims with prejudice.